beNative/prompt-forge/FUNCTIONAL_MANUAL.md

     - Press `Enter` to execute the selected command.
     - Press `Esc` to close the palette.

-## 4. Managing Prompts
+## 4. Managing Prompts & Folders

 ### 4.1.
-Creating a New Prompt
+Creating a New Prompt or Folder

-- Click the **Plus (+) icon** in the header.
+- To create a new prompt at the root level, click the **Plus (+) icon** in the sidebar header.
+- To create a new folder at the root level, click the **Folder Plus icon** in the sidebar header.
-- Or, open the **Command Palette** and select "Create New Prompt".
+- Or, open the **Command Palette** and select "Create New Prompt" or "Create New Folder".
-- A new "Untitled Prompt" will be created and appear at the top of the Prompt List.
-It will automatically become the active prompt in the editor.
+- A new item will be created and appear in the list.
+It will automatically become the active item.

 ### 4.2.
-Selecting a Prompt
+Selecting an Item

-- Click on any prompt title in the Prompt List on the left to open it in the editor.
+- Click on any prompt or folder title in the list on the left to select it.
+- If a prompt is selected, it will open in the editor.
+If a folder is selected, a welcome screen will be shown.
-- The currently active prompt is highlighted.
+- The currently active item is highlighted.

 ### 4.3.
 Editing a Prompt